oraxen/documentation/configuration/glyphs/custom-gui.md

   code: 5088
 ```

-The textures must be maximum 256x256 and normally they will look a bit uneven in the GUI, so you must use the Oraxen shifts that in your case is `%oraxen_shift_-8%` or `%oraxen_shift_-16%` and before that you must use the letter `&f` in the configuration.
+The textures must be maximum 256x256, and normally they will look a bit uneven in the GUI, so you must use the Oraxen shifts that in your case is `%oraxen_neg_shift_8%` or `%oraxen_neg_shift_16%` and before that you must use the letter `&f` or `<white>` in the configuration.

 ![](https://images-ext-2.discordapp.net/external/lXJpPHHy3JFqjn9qU\_JpNHjaP2edFMFvnQjuYvTghYE/https/mcmodels.net/wp-content/uploads/2022/01/image-1.png)